junsilva/jobrecommender/README.md

 facilitate the matching and avoid expensive looping through the whole list of jobs.
 This comes with a trade off however that Memory use for this application will be higher the more records there are in the jobs.csv.

-Initial testing has shown that for a file of 1000 rows of jobs, it can perform matching for as much as XXX jobseekers with total execution time of YYYY
+Initial testing has shown that for a file of 1000 rows of jobs, it can perform matching for as much as 100000 jobseekers with total execution time of ~8 seconds

+Increasing the jobseeker count to 500000 shows increases the processing time to around ~60 seconds.
+Memory errors start to show when attempting to process files with 5000000.

+One way to help ease memory usage will be to write the individual matches so that it could possibly handle more data.

 Other design decisions were: